- Military Naturalization

 - Citizenship Derived from a Parent

 This is one of the most complicated areas of U.S. immigration and nationality law.
-The laws have changed many times.
-Typically, current laws are only retroactive to their effective dates.
+The laws have changed many times, as have the boundaries of US territory and outlying possessions.
+Typically, current laws are only retroactive to their effective dates, and not before.
 For this reason, it is critical for applicants, counsel and immigration officers to be aware that the law applicable to each person is the law that was in force on the exact date of birth, which may not be the same as the law currently in effect.

 Citizenship at Birth in the United States

 Almost all children born in the territorial United States are native-born U.S. citizens from the moment of birth.
 The “territorial United States” is now deemed to include the lower 48 states; Alaska (since 6/2/1924) and Hawaii (since 4/30/1900); Puerto Rico (people born there between 4/11/1899 and 1/12/1941 were later declared citizens; those born on or after 1/13/1941 are native-born U.S. citizens); the U.S. Virgin Islands (people born there between 1/17/1917 and 2/25/1927 were later declared citizens; those born on or after 2/26/1927 are native-born citizens); Guam (people born there between 04/11/1899 and 08/01/1950 residing in Guam were later declared citizens; people born there after 08/01/1950 are native-born citizens); and the Commonwealth of the Northern Mariana Islands (since 11/3/1986).

 Certain children born on American soil who are not U.S. citizens at birth include: